ScriptMang/drumstick/readme.md

 ### Posts

 After login, the user will have access to their Posts page which is their homepage.
-The route is located at `localhost:8080/posts`.
+The route is located at ` GET localhost:8080/posts`.
 The Posts page is the where the users can view and submit posts.
 New posts are submitted via `POST localhost:8080`.
 Each Post contains the user's username, the date the post was submitted, and the post's body.
 The max size of the post's body is 350 characters.

+Users can also delete their posts by clicking the delete button on any post or at `POST localhost:8080/posts/:id`.

 #### Current Progress